Godement resolutions and sheaf homotopy theory: Homotopical preliminaries

 \begin{definition} Let $(\C, \Scal, \W)$ be a category with two classes $\Scal$ and $\W$ of distinguished morphisms, called respectively {\it strong\/} and {\it weak equivalences\/}, and such that ${\Scal} \subset \overline{\W}$.
 An object $M$ of $\C$ is called {\it Cartan-Eilenberg fibrant\/}, \textit{CE-fibrant} for short, if for each weak equivalence $w: Y \longrightarrow X \in \W$ and every morphism $f \in \loc{C}{S}$, there is a unique morphism $g \in\loc{C}{S}$ making the following triangle commutative:

 \end{definition}

-\begin{remark} Classes $\Scal$ and $\W$ of strong and weak equivalences considered later in the study of sheaves are saturated, i.e. $\overline{\Scal}=\Scal$ and $\overline{\W}=\W$.
+\begin{remark} Here $\overline{\W}$ denotes the \emph{saturation} of $\W$.
+Classes $\Scal$ and $\W$ of strong and weak equivalences considered later in the study of sheaves are saturated, i.e. $\overline{\Scal}=\Scal$ and $\overline{\W}=\W$.
 In this case, Whitehead's theorem holds: a weak equivalence between CE-fibrant objects is a strong one. \end{remark}